 Dr. Milner's osteological and archaeological research focuses on the prehistory of eastern North America, especially the late prehistoric Midwest and Southeast.
 Topics of special interest include the development of Mississippian chiefdoms (particularly Cahokia in Illinois), sedentary Archaic hunter-gathers, pre-Columbian warfare, mortuary practices, prehistoric disease experience, and age estimation methods.

 Field and Museum Work:

-- Over 63 months taking part in archaeological surveys and excavations on mortuary and habitation sites in Illinois, Kentucky, Wisconsin, Missouri, Micronesia (Saipan, CNMI), and Egypt.
+- Over 65 months taking part in archaeological surveys and excavations on mortuary and habitation sites in the United States (Illinois, Kentucky, Wisconsin, and Missouri), Denmark, Micronesia (Saipan, CNMI), and Egypt.

-- Studied modern and prehistoric skeletons from Illinois, Kentucky, Missouri, Ohio, Saipan, Denmark, Portugal, and Egypt; also prehistoric artifacts from Illinois, Kentucky, and Missouri.
+- Studied modern and archaeological skeletons from the United States, Denmark, Portugal, South Africa, Egypt, Saipan, and Thailand; also prehistoric artifacts from the United States (Illinois, Kentucky, Missouri, and Wisconsin).